My dear sweet babies,

 Your Grandma brought down her full-size keyboard and WHOA is that intense!
 You make a lot of noise pressing the keys and pressing all the buttons that change the type of sound.
 It can get pretty loud, but you really like it.
 Again, I can’t wait until you’re old enough to know a little more what you’re doing and can play around with music.
 So much fun we’re going to have!
 Daddy can play the piano and looks forward to playing with you guys.

-Malcolm, you learned to clap this month.
+M, you learned to clap this month.
 You only did it briefly though.
-Emmett, you sort of learned to wave, but again, only did it briefly.
+E, you sort of learned to wave, but again, only did it briefly.
 I’m sure we’ll start seeing both of those skills again soon enough.

 Lots of feeding-related growth this month.
 First, after several easy months of feeding you in your Bumbo and Super Seat, you started getting wiggly, so we put you back in your high chairs for feedings.
 We also moved up to three meals a day of solids (mostly purees).
 You are doing really well with food and eating!